Double Down Option

 The “Free” Double Down Rule

-blackjack strategyWe previously explained the player is normally required to increase their bet up to the amount of their original stake.
+blackjack strategyWe previously explained that the player is normally required to increase their bet up to the amount of their original stake.
 In some casinos, however, there are blackjack tables where the so-called “free double down” rule applies.
 This variation of the game is known as Free Bet Blackjack and was invented by Geoff Hall, the same guy who came up with Blackjack Switch.

 Instead, the dealer places a lammer next to your original wager to mark your double down.
-If you win, the dealer will pay you both for your initial bet and your double.
+If you win, the dealer will pay you for both your initial bet and your double.
 Should you lose, you lose only your original bet.

 Doubling Down on Three Cards or More

 variationsAt some blackjack tables, players are given the option to double on three cards or more, which is great because it translates into even more opportunities to turn extra profits.
-Suppose, for example, you start your hand with two cards that add up to 7 against a dealer 5 and then you draw a 4 for a total of eleven.
+Suppose, for example, you start your hand with two cards that add up to 7 against a dealer’s 5 and then you draw a 4 for a total of eleven.

 It would be impossible to double down at this stage in a regular game of 21.
 However, if you are playing a blackjack variation that allows for doubling on three or more cards, you will be able to fully exploit your dealer’s weakness by doubling on your three-card 11 and potentially pocketing an extra payout.

-This rule variation is an absolute rarity, of course, but do not hesitate to take advantage of it if you do happen to come across one such table – this rule takes away around 0.20% of the casino’s edge.
+This rule variation is an absolute rarity, of course, but do not hesitate to take advantage of it if you do happen to come across one such table.
+This rule takes away around 0.20% of the casino’s edge.

 Doubling Down for Less